davidjnash2/weekend-redux-feedback-loop/README.md

                             x-Submission success page
                             x-success message
-                            x-button to submit new feedback
+                            x-button to submit new feedback STILL NEED TO DO THIS!!!                                -reset all state data & return to step 1

-                                -reset all state data & return to step 1 -Redux to store input values (state, reducers, combine reducers, components) -reducers for: feeling, understanding, support, comments
+    -Redux to store input values (state, reducers, combine reducers, components) x-reducers for: feeling, understanding, support, comments
         -"survey" to hold all

-        -
+    x-Install remaining needed dependencies

 Back End:
     x-serverjs
-    -routerjs
+    x-routerjs
         -post only? for this
     x-database
         x-table